Where Did the Kinds Walk?

 This paper does not claim that the corridor model explains every feature of every continent's fauna.
 Local factors — island biogeography, recent human introductions, Holocene climate fluctuations, and stochastic extinction — have modified the founding rosters substantially.
 The model claims to explain the founding composition, not every subsequent modification.

-This paper does not claim that the absolute radiometric dates for megafaunal events are incorrect.
+This paper does not claim that the conventional radiometric dates for megafaunal events are incorrect.
 It claims that the sequence of events — the order in which they occur and their correlation with environmental changes — is consistent between the model and the fossil record.
 The absolute timeline is addressed in the Diversification Series (Paper 1, Section 2) and is not revisited here.

 This paper does not claim that the genetic diversity gradient has been definitively demonstrated for all mammalian taxa.
-The prediction is specific and falsifiable, the mechanism is established by the human out-of-Africa precedent, and the available data is directionally consistent — strongest in the best-sampled taxa (wolves, horses) and preliminary in others.
+The prediction is specific and falsifiable, the mechanism is established by the human precedent, and the available data is directionally consistent — strongest in the best-sampled taxa (wolves, horses) and preliminary in others.
 A systematic test across multiple kinds remains to be conducted.

 Appendices